Injective metrizability and the duality theory of cubings: Piecewise- Cubings and their Geometry

 In general, however, it may not be possible to {\it naturally} select a (distinguished) component $K$ of $\cube{}{P}$ whose poc set of half-spaces is isomorphic to $P$.
-Work done in \cite{Roller-duality} and in \cite{Guralnik-Roller_boundary} explains how to achieve this under the condition that $P$ contains no infinite transverse set.
+For example, if $P$ is countably infinite and {\em orthogonal}~ ---~ that is, if no proper pair in $P$ is nested~ ---~ then $\cube{}{P}$ coincides with $S(P)$, and there is no preferred vertex.
+Section 9 in \cite{Roller-duality} and Section 3.1 in \cite{Guralnik-Roller_boundary} explains how to achieve this under the condition that $P$ contains no infinite transverse set.

-Seeking to avoid such technicalities we will use the trick of restricting attention to a component containing a particular vertex of interest. \begin{definition} Let $P$ be a discrete poc set and $B\in P^\circ$.
-The connected component of the complex $\cube{}{P}$ containing the vertex $B$ will be denoted $\cube{}{P}_B$. \end{definition} Recall the (piecewise affinely extended) representation map $\rho \colon \cube{}{P}\to\RR^B$ defined in Equation~\ref{eqn:representation map}, and note that $\cube{}{P}_B$ is precisely the intersection of the image of $\rho$ with the vector subspace $\ell^1(B)$ of $\RR^B$ consisting of all vectors of finite $1$-norm.
+Seeking to avoid these technicalities we will use the trick of restricting attention to a component containing a particular vertex of interest. \begin{definition} Let $P$ be a discrete poc set and $B\in P^\circ$.
+The connected component of the complex $\cube{}{P}$ containing the vertex $B$ will be denoted $\cube{}{P}_B$. \end{definition} Recall the (piecewise affinely extended) representation map $\rho \colon \cube{}{P}\to\RR^B$ defined in Equation~\ref{eqn:representation map}, and note that $\cube{}{P}_B$ is precisely the pre-image under $\rho$ of the vector subspace $\ell_1(B)$ of $\RR^B$ consisting of all vectors of finite $1$-norm.
 This is due to $P$ being discrete.